shaan-777/LECTURA/README.md

 2. Upload the YouTube video URL.
 3. Let the AI process the video and generate your notes.
 4. Explore features like editing, saving, downloading, flashcards, and quizzes.
-5. Boost your learning efficiency!
+5. Boost your learning efficiency!!